saadarif/DTCTeaching/IntroductionLinearModels/index.md

   1.  errors terms ($\epsilon_{ijk}$) are independent
   2.  equal variance of errors terms (homogeneity of variances)
   3. The errors  are normally distributed.

+>- One way of checking assumption (independence), plot residuals against all levels of each explanatory variable

 >-  Remember independence implies that our data are not connected in any way.
 Knowing one observation doesn't tell us any information about the other.
 Imagine if the pigs came from 2 different families, there could be some dependence of tooth growth within members of the same family due to relatedness.
 There is no testing for independence!
 Just like there is no testing for random sampling/randomization.
 We need to be cognizant of this during the experimental design stage.

 ---